MicrosoftDocs/azure-dev-docs/articles/dev-tunnels/policies.md

 - Submit a bug
 - Provide feedback

-If you are an enterprise looking to adopt dev tunnels in your organization with specific questions on security, enterprise management or support, please email us at tunnelsfeedback@microsoft.com.
+If you're an enterprise looking to adopt dev tunnels in your organization with specific questions on security, enterprise management or support, email us at tunnelsfeedback@microsoft.com.